Inside the Trading Room

 This team absolutely has the look of a 2012 Miami Heat or a 2014 San Antonio Spurs.
 Losers in the Finals the previous year with an overwhelming laser-focus to become champions.
 It’s getting hot in The Valley, and I’m buying in.

-Greg Rappaport & Dan Koob are employees at Sporttrade and recreational sports bettors.
-While Greg & Dan may place some of the discussed wagers with licensed sports betting operators, their advice is purely for entertainment purposes only.
-Their opinions are not gambling advice and do not necessarily reflect the view(s) of Sporttrade.
-They do not have access to any non-public information.
+Greg Rappaport is an employee at Sporttrade and recreational sports bettor.
+While Greg may place some of the discussed wagers with licensed sports betting operators, his advice is purely for entertainment purposes only.
+His opinion are not gambling advice and do not necessarily reflect the view(s) of Sporttrade.
+He does not have access to any non-public information.
 Trades described above are similar to options trading and are illustrative (i.e. not real) and absent any commission Sporttrade will charge on winning trades.

 Gambling problem?
 Call 1-800-GAMBLER (NJ).
 21+.
 Present in NJ only.
 Probabilities and trading values of contracts are subject to change.
 Eligibility restrictions apply.
 See https://getsporttrade.com for full terms and conditions.